Ninjasploit/Ninjasploit/README.md

 ### Hi there 👋
+Trying to figure out what to put here 🤔
 <!--
 **ninjasploit/ninjasploit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.